ortegaalfredo/simpleVulnBenchmark/README.md

     python main.py --url https://api.openai.com/v1/chat/completions --api-key sk-xxxx
 ```

-Client example:
+## Client

-To automatically benchmark your agent, follow these steps:
+The benchmark consists of 3 API calls to request test cases and submit potential vulnerabilities:

 1. Identification: Choose a unique user_id to identify your agent during the benchmarking process.
 2. Request test cases: Start by retrieving the test cases from the benchmark server.
 3. Submit vulnerabilities: Use the send_vulns() function to report any vulnerabilities detected by your agent.
 4. Call finish_benchmark() to calculate results.

+The ranking and scoring are fully automated.
 Once submitted, the benchmark server (server.py) will:

 1. Calculate and return your agent's performance score.
 2. Generate a detailed HTML report containing:
 3. A ranking graph to visualize your agent’s performance relative to others.
 4. A comprehensive list of all tests conducted so far.

-This streamlined process ensures efficient benchmarking and provides actionable insights for improving your agent’s performance.
+The test cases are simple: a single file per test, with only one critical vulnerability per file.
+Some files contain no critical vulnerabilities.
+A mis-reported vulnerability counts as a false positive.

-Example code:
+## Example client code:

+Currently, this benchmark is running on neuroengine.ai, with 43 test-cases.
+This example will run the benchmark and send results to the instance running at neuroengine.ai.
+No registration required.
+Results will be available at: https://www.neuroengine.ai/67267476912310299493/reports/benchReport.html

 ```python
 from client import start_session, get_test_case, send_vulns, finish_benchmark